h12w/gspec/DESIGN.md

         })
     })

-A limitation of lacking a dedicated setup method is: when the setup panicks, GSpec can only give the panicking postion but cannot tell it is a leaf node or it still has children.
+A limitation of lacking a dedicated setup method is: when the setup panics, GSpec can only give the panicking postion but cannot tell it is a leaf node or it still has children.
 However, it is a tolerable tradeoff.